persalys/persalys/python/doc/user_manual/graphical_interface/field_analysis/user_manual_field_analysis.rst

 2- Central tendency analysis
 ============================

-Only the Monte Carlo sampling method is available.
+The central tendency analysis can only be performed with the MonteCarlo sampling method.
 In order to perform a central tendency analysis, build first a :ref:`probabilistic model <probaModel>`.

 New central tendency analysis can be created thanks to: